 enlarged prostate gland (benign prostatic

-other treatment to relieve their symptoms.
+hyperplasia, or BPH).
 For more information, see the topic

 Benign Prostatic Hyperplasia (BPH).

 Exercise is important for your physical and emotional health.
 Even if being active causes some

 leakage, get regular exercise.
 It can help you manage stress and

 Continence products absorb urine or apply pressure to keep urine from leaking.
 To learn more, see Other Treatment.